 This article was updated on 26th January 2021 to include information about the Murdoch family’s interests, alongside Rupert Murdoch’s immediate empire.

 Rupert Murdoch is well-known for the immense role he plays in global media.
 His vast empire includes different media corporations and affiliates, and only continues to expand in an exponential fashion.
-This unprecedented growth and control have left some individuals to wonder just how far his reach really extends.
+This unprecedented growth and control have led many to wonder just how far his reach really extends.

-It was after this that concern over the extent of Rupert Murdoch’s media monopoly began to spark conversation about what he owns and what his involvement is in global media.
+It was after this moment that concern over the extent of Rupert Murdoch’s media monopoly began to grow, the sale sparking conversation about what he owns, and what his involvement is in global media.
 Here, this article will discuss Murdoch’s acquisitions that span several geographical locations, including the United Kingdom, Australia, the United States, and several other surprising locations.

 Murdoch’s Influence in the United Kingdom

-Rupert Murdoch has made many headlines across the pond, and he owns newspaper companies in the United Kingdom including The Sun and the News of the World tabloids.
-One of these companies, News of the World, was involved in a phone-hacking scandal and the company’s closure in the year 2011.
+Rupert Murdoch has been the architect of headlines across the pond, and at home, where he owns newspaper companies in the United Kingdom including The Sun and the News of the World tabloids.
+One of these companies, News of the World, was involved in a phone-hacking scandal, eventually leading to the company’s closure in the year 2011.
 It was this action that garnered national attention and began to raise the pertinent question of the true ownership of Britain’s newspapers.

-Interestingly enough, Rupert Murdoch had acquired The Sun from the International Publishing Corporation in the year 1969.
-At that time, the new company eagerly accepted Murdoch’s offer.
-Murdoch appeased the previous owners, assuring them he would continue to maintain an honest newspaper and support Labour.
+Rupert Murdoch acquired The Sun from the International Publishing Corporation in the year 1969.
+At that time, the news company eagerly accepted Murdoch’s offer.
+This was in large part due to Murdoch’s appeasement of the previous owners, assuring them he would continue to maintain a “straightforward, honest newspaper” that would continue support for the Labour party.
 However, after his acquisition, the political tone of the outlet switched.

-While the newspaper had been an avid supporter of Labour politicians and governments, this support began to wane.
+While the newspaper had been an avid supporter of Labour politicians and governments, and continued to be so for the next decade or so, this support eventually began to wane.
 Instead, a new consensus arose to support Margaret Thatcher.
-At this time, Thatcher was campaigning for the position of Prime Minister.
+By the 1979 general election, the paper was urging its readers to ‘Vote Tory this time’, and indeed many of them did, and Thatcher was victorious.

 Murdoch’s Reach into National Affairs

-Murdoch is as involved nationally as he is internationally.
-Rupert Murdoch made New York City his home in the 1970s, purchasing additional media companies.
+Murdoch is as involved in national affairs as he is international.
+Rupert Murdoch made New York his home in the 1970s, purchasing additional media companies to add to his fast-growing media empire.
 For example, he purchased the New York Post and New York Magazine.
 These acquisitions took place in the 1980s and to this day he still owns the New York Post.
 It was in the year 1985 that Murdoch acquired a controlling stake in the company 20th Century Fox, and in doing so, forever altered television media.
 It was in this very same year that he renounced his Australian citizenship.
 However, he only did so in order to maintain his position of owning American television stations without a conflict of interest.

 Rupert Murdoch is even behind the venerable Fox News, which he launched in the year 1996 with Roger Ailes.
 He also controls The Wall Street Journal, one of the most famous American newspapers today.
 The acquisition took place through News Corp. in the year 2007 for a whopping total of 5 billion dollars.
 Previously, The Wall Street Journal had rested in the Bancroft family’s hands for over a century.